 - the deceased?s death certificate ? the original and a copy and

 - the filing fee (at July 2016, $338).

-A will need not be signed be a solicitor or JP, as the testator's signature can be witnessed by any adult.
+A will need not to be signed by a solicitor or JP, as the testator’s signature?can be witnessed by any adult.
 It must be signed by two witnesses who have witnessed you signing the will.
 It is not necessary that they even know that what you are signing is a will.

 In the interests of clarity, there are other things to consider sometimes in signing a will e.g. whether you and witnesses should initial each page (sometimes may be prudent) and whether your signature must be in the same form as your name in the will (generally required).